-- Signing in or unlocking the ThinOS devices using the Fingerprint authentication. - Configure the OneSign server on ThinOS, and then connect the Fingerprint reader device. - o The ThinOS Fingerprint window is displayed automatically after the OneSign server is initialized. - o Fingerprint authentication works on the ThinOS unlock window. - Unlocking the Virtual Desktop using the Fingerprint authentication. - Enable the Imprivata Virtual Channel option from the ThinOS Global Connection settings. - o When you lock the virtual desktop in the session, the Fingerprint window is displayed automatically. - Managing Fingerprints on a virtual desktop. - o Legend Fingerprint Management is supported. - o Fingerprint management with Imprivata Confirm ID enabled is not supported.
+- Signing in or unlocking the ThinOS devices using the Fingerprint authentication. - Configure the OneSign server on ThinOS, and then connect the Fingerprint reader device. - o The ThinOS Fingerprint window is displayed automatically after the OneSign server is initialized. - Fingerprint authentication works on the ThinOS unlock window. - Unlocking the Virtual Desktop using the Fingerprint authentication. - Enable the Imprivata Virtual Channel option from the ThinOS Global Connection settings. - o When you lock the virtual desktop in the session, the Fingerprint window is displayed automatically. - Managing Fingerprints on a virtual desktop. - o Legend Fingerprint Management is supported. - o Fingerprint management with Imprivata Confirm ID enabled is not supported.

-Imprivata Virtual Channel in PCoIP session from ThinOS ProveID Web
+PCoIP session from ThinOS ProveID Web

 - Due to a limitation on Horizon Agent 2111 or later versions, Imprivata Virtual Channel is not supported in PCoIP sessions.
-Proximity and Fingerprint authentications are not supported in ThinOS PCoIP session that has Horizon agent 2111 or later versions installed. - There is no impact to Blast sessions. - There is no impact to PCoIP sessions in ThinOS ProveID Embedded (PIE).
+Proximity and Fingerprint authentications are not supported in ThinOS PCoIP session that has Horizon agent 2111 or later versions installed. - There is no impact to Blast sessions. - There is no impact to PCoIP sessions in ThinOS ProveID Embedded (PIE). - There is a 15-second delay when reconnecting to previous PCoIP sessions that have Horizon Agent and Imprivata Agent installed.
+The issue is fixed in VMware Horizon 7.13.2, 8.5, or later versions with an additional registry key change that is required on the virtual machine.
+For more information, see Delay in reconnecting to Horizon desktop when HTML Access and Imprivata OneSign are in use (85892) at www.vmware.com/docs.